 Many people go through this phase in their life, and it can happen at any age.
 It may occur during your college or university years or once you are into your first or second career.
 There is nothing wrong with taking some time to find yourself and developing the traits needed to succeed in your chosen field.
 However, some employers may think that you have your head in the clouds, do not know what you really want, or are wondering if you will end up leaving this job after only a few months because it was not the right fit either.

-In your cover letter you can explain that you had been working toward a given career, but realized on the way that it was not as rewarding as you thought it was; you did some soul searching (your soul searching might include concrete activities such as researching the field, job shadowing existing professionals, or additional training designed to better qualify you for your new role) and found what would truly make you happy for the rest of your life, and you are now very eager to begin on this new path.
+In your cover letter, you can explain that you had been working toward a given career, but realized on the way that it was not as rewarding as you thought it was; you did some soul searching.
+Soul searching might include concrete activities such as researching the field, job shadowing existing professionals, or additional training designed to better qualify you for your new role.
+After researching you found what would truly make you happy for the rest of your life, and you are now very eager to begin on this new path.

 A gap in experience can be the elephant in your room when a review reads your application.
 If you are proactive in addressing that gap, you’ll be able to move past it so that potential hiring managers and committees can instead focus their attention on the things that make you stand out as a candidate.
 This, in turn, will help you be more successful as you work toward your new position.